TracyMRohlin/Kitchen_helper_Alexa_Skill/README.md

 ### Contact Us

-If you have any questions, please feel free to contact us at travin at uw dot edu.
+If you have any questions, please feel free to contact us at tracy dot rohlin at gmail dot com or travin at uw dot edu.